-Please take a look on the given chart below of INFOSYS LTD. This happenned due to the recent rumour (news) of a whistleblowers who alleged that Parekh and Roy were using aggressive accounting strategies and potentially hiding information from auditors to boost revenue and profit margins.
-This lead to spike in voulme with decrease in price.
+Please take a look on the given chart below of INFOSYS LTD. This happened due to the recent rumor (news) of a whistle blowers who alleged that Parekh and Roy were using aggressive accounting strategies and potentially hiding information from auditors to boost revenue and profit margins.
+This lead to spike in volume with decrease in price.

 What Are Different Types Of Volumes?

 - Delivery volume – delivery volume is the shares which get transfers from one Demat account to the other and they are not squared off within a day